tprouvot/purge-sobject/README.md

 - PurgeSObjectSetting__mdt : Custom Metadata which contains the SObjects to purge and the sequence to adress the deletion.
 - ToBeDeleted__c : formula field which contains the deletion rules.
+- PublishPlatformEventOk__c : if checked, a platform event will be published on failure.
+- PublishPlatformEventKo__c : if checked, a platform event will be published on sucess.
+- PlatformEventExternalId__c : Field API name of the record external id.

 ### To add a new SObject to the list